 - You can also rent canopies.
 Consider springing for one with mosquito netting to help repel bugs, if you get them in your region.

 - Build your own outdoor canopy.
 That links gives you very simple instructions, but if you have trees it might be even easier to string something together.

 - Be clear with guests about whether or not they’re to bring side dishes or bottles of alcohol.
 If you leave it up to them, some will feel obligated to bring something, others won’t, and it can lead to bad feelings.

 - Consider setting up a buffet table.
 This can keep the party more organized and make it easier to clean up.
 Also, guests don’t have to wonder if they’ve sampled everything, since it’s all on the table and not scattered around.

-- Plan to serve appetizers while the meat’s cooking.
+- Plan to serve appetizers while the meal’s cooking.
 This one may sound obvious, but some people skip this step.
 Some of your guests will probably be starving when they arrive (intentionally, so they can really enjoy the food).
-And if there’s alcohol, people are likely to start drinking with or without food, which means you may have obnoxiously drunk guests on your hands before you’ve even served the meal.
+And if there’s alcohol, people are likely to start drinking with or without food, which means you could have obnoxiously drunk guests on your hands before you’ve even served the meal.